osu-uwrt/riptide_perception/tensor_detector/README.md

 - `os`

 ## Usage
 The node in this package is launched by the `riptide_launch` service.
-For more details, refer to the [riptide_launch repository](https://github.com/osu-uwrt/riptide_launch).
+For more details, refer to [riptide_launch](https://github.com/osu-uwrt/riptide_launch).
 ```bash
 ros2 launch riptide_launch tensorrt.launch.py
 ```